bunsenstraat/remix-workshops-cleanup/ERC721Auction/auction-start-bid/acutionContractStartBid.md

 Finally, we emit the `Bid` event (line 71).

 ## ⭐️ Assignment
 1. Deploy an NFT contract.
-You can use the NFT contract that we created in our “3.3 ERC721 - Token Creation” section.
+You can use the NFT contract that we create in our "Solidity NFT Course" Learneth course.

 2. Mint yourself an NFT with the tokenId 0.